GLOBAL MARKETS-Stocks, yields tumble after China pushes yuan lower again

 The yuan's spot value fell further after Beijing

-6.4510 to the dollar.
-It has fallen nearly 4 percent in two
+trade at 6.4390 to the dollar.
+It has fallen nearly 4 percent in

 MSCI's broadest index of Asia-Pacific shares outside Japan